59 Bus: Needham Junction to Watertown Square

 Where do I board?

 - Bus stops at Needham Junction, Needham Center, Library, Needham Heights and more.
-To see the stops, go to the Schedule link and click the “Interactive Street Map tab” at the top.
+To see the stops, go to the Bus 59 Info and Maps.

 - $1.70 with a Charlie Card (discounted transfer to Riverside line and free transfer to other local buses within 2 hours; the second farebox will recognize you as a continuing passenger)